How to Grow Lamb’s Ear Plant

 Rotting Leaves

-Rotting leaves occur due to excessive moisture and high humidity, causing decay.
-To prevent this, maintain well-drained soil, reduce watering, and avoid overhead watering.
-Remove any rotting leaves promptly to keep the plant healthy.
+To prevent this, you need to maintain well-drained soil, reduce watering, and avoid overhead watering.
+Besides, remove any rotting leaves promptly to keep the plant healthy.

 Read more